Amit Kothari

 The question every team building AI applications hits eventually: LangChain, LlamaIndex, or just call the API directly?

 Sounds technical.
-It isn’t, really.
+It isn’t.
 It’s a question about what kind of problems you want to spend the next six months debugging.

 Pick wrong and you’ll spend those months fighting abstraction layers instead of shipping features.
+Building reliable AI agents requires understanding these tradeoffs early.
 This pattern plays out constantly.
 Teams start with a framework because it promises fast movement.
 Six months later, they’re reading LangChain source code at 11pm trying to understand why their agent keeps producing garbage output.

 But popular isn’t the same as right for your situation.